 Leadership & Administration

 Working with Dr. Ledbetter are a number of senior faculty who direct a variety of research institutes, centers and departments.
-These include Christopher Still, DO, director of the Obesity Research Institute, Christa Lese Martin, PhD, director of the Autism and Developmental Medicine Institute, Marc Williams, MD, director of the Genomic Medicine Institute, Marylyn Ritchie, PhD, chair of the Department of Biomedical and Translational Informatics, David Carey, PhD, chair of the Department of Molecular and Functional Genomics, and Dan Davis, PhD, director of the Center for Translational Bioethics and Health Care Policy.
+These include Christopher Still, DO, director of the Obesity Research Institute, Christa Lese Martin, PhD, director of the Autism and Developmental Medicine Institute, Marc Williams, MD, director of the Genomic Medicine Institute, David Carey, PhD, chair of the Department of Molecular and Functional Genomics, and Dan Davis, PhD, director of the Center for Translational Bioethics and Health Care Policy.
 In addition, Huntington F. Willard, PhD, is associate chief scientific officer and directs Geisinger National Precision Health Initiative in Bethesda, MD.

 Research in clinical divisions is generally guided by the division chairs and department heads, while some divisions have directors of research.
 Administrative directors and managers also provide organizational support to the research community.

 AdministrationResearch at Geisinger is supported by an administrative infrastructure, directed by James Brazeal, JD, chief administrative officer, that provides operational, financial and managerial support to researchers, as well as human resources compliance and training.
 This infrastructure helps the community comply with the myriad requirements that govern research and provides the administrative, operational, financial, compliance and regulatory infrastructure for research at Geisinger, as well as for other projects with external funding.
 Research Administration helps balance compliance requirements with researcher needs and facilitates collaborations and partnerships within the Geisinger system and with external entities.
 Some operations are directly overseen by Research Administration, while others are managed indirectly by the office's coordination and oversight.